iamgbsmith/til/linux/lock-and-unlock-user-accounts.md

 sudo usermod -L accountname
 ```

-To lock a user account and prevent SSH access specify an expiry date in the past with `--expiredate`:
+To lock a user account and prevent SSH access specify an expire date in the past with `--expiredate`:

 ```shell
 sudo usermod -L --expiredate 1970-01-02 accountname